recov-ai/ICP-Hackethon/README.md

 ---

 ## **🛠 Technology Stack**
-Metalog dibangun dengan menggunakan teknologi Web3 dan ICP untuk menciptakan aplikasi yang cepat, aman, dan efisien.
+Metalog was built using Web3 and ICP technology to create fast, secure and efficient applications.

 **Backend & Blockchain:**